 To minimize your chances of causing disparate impact, there are a few best practices to follow.

 An important first step is to design your recruitment process well to ensure it’s consistent and fair for all applicants.
 Use standardized questions.
-The same concept applies for promotions and raises.
+The same concept applies to promotions and raises.

 For example, if you choose to incorporate oral exercises during an interview, ask each individual the same set of situational questions.